Microbiology and Immunology (MBio)

 MBIO 302.
 General Microbiology Lecture.
 2 Credits.

 An introduction to general microbiology with emphasis on the morphology, classification, and physiology of bacteria, fungi, parasites, and viruses.
 The significance of microorganisms in food processing, waste disposal, and in maintaining our environment is discussed.
 Two hours lecture per week.
-Prerequisite: A grade of C or higher in BIOL 150 or CHEM 116 or CHEM 121 or permission of instructor.
+Prerequisites: BIOL 150 and CHEM 116 or CHEM 121, with a grade of C or better in both prerequisite courses or permission of instructor.
 S.

 MBIO 302L.
 General Microbiology Laboratory.
 2 Credits.

 The growth, isolation, and identification of microorganisms from a variety of sources using procedures such as staining, microscopy, pure culturing, and biochemical tests.
 Four hours laboratory per week.
-Prerequisite or corequisite: MBIO 302.
 S.

 MBIO 328.
 Introduction to Immunology.
 3 Credits.